tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

-This way, you could make a SOA slice hashable using `T`'s implentation of `Hash`, for example.
+This way, you could make a SOA slice hashable using `T`'s implementation of `Hash`, for example.

 ```rust
 impl<T: Soars + Hash> Hash for Slice<T> {